mbabynames search ✿

 Cohen Isaac

-Put "noble and strong" next to "laughter" and you get a name that feels considered.
+Put "priest" next to "laughter" and you get a name that feels considered.
 Cohen Isaac works on paper and out loud.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast